Giftbit/currencyapi/docs/drop-in-gift-cards.md

 When your customers receive a gift card, they can easily redeem and apply the gift card value to their account.
 Your checkout process requires a simple update to accept payment from your customer accounts.

-#### Customization and Advanced UI
-The appearance of components is fully customizable.
-Using Lightrail UI you can also attach event listeners to the components to respond to customer activity.
-For more information on this usage, see [Lightrail UI](#lightrail-ui).

 ### Getting Started
 [Sign up](https://www.lightrail.com/app/#/register) for a Lightrail account.